Please note: time given for end of concert is approximate.

 The programme for this concert comprises a varied group of pieces chosen to illustrate the wide range of styles that have emerged over the years.
 All the pieces will be Welsh Premieres!

-The concert will also feature pupils from Hay Primary School who will have been trained in workshops leading up to the concert, so that they can participate with the ensemble, as well as performing some of their own work.
+Some pieces will also feature pupils from Hay Primary School who will have been trained in workshops leading up to the concert, so that they can play with the ensemble.

 Conductor: Gregory Rose